oozou/stateful-context/README.md

 })
 ```

-And yet another approach is to just store them as local variables.
+And yet another approach is to just store these variables as local variables.
+Notice how you have to create multiple variables and assigning them yourself.

 ```javascript
 var user1, user2, status